MechanicOfTheSequence/nosedocs-new/abe-now.md

 I usually feel quite a lot of positive expectation, so it's not a problem. as I was doing it, the thing that I noticed is that I actually *felt* that I was tuning to a different thing.
 I feel confident that I'm headed in the direction of positive expectation and enthusiasm right now, and that's good enough for me right now.

-previously I was headed to something in the direction of dispair, powerlessness, anger or rage, something in there, so the next reality that would manifest would have been one that matches dispair, powerlessness, anger or rage -- right, but now I can actually *feel* that I am headed toward a reality that will yield more positive expectation.
+previously I was headed to something in the direction of despair, powerlessness, anger or rage, something in there, so the next reality that would manifest would have been one that matches despair, powerlessness, anger or rage -- right, but now I can actually *feel* that I am headed toward a reality that will yield more positive expectation.

 like I said, that's good enough for me right now.
 I'll check back again soon.
 I really like this emotional scale. it totally does work.. like really well. like, better than I thought it would.
 I want to get really good at it, so bring it on.
 I'm gonna get good at this one. my version was very simplified with much larger jumps, but this smaller jump version is really a lot more effective I feel.